 It is critical that the DANC 4654 and 4664 students demonstrate increased consistency in use of "core support."
 Although some (physical/movement) issues may not be completely resolved, it should be evident that that the student has come to terms with his/her major body issues (such as inflexibility, misalignment, and muscular imbalances/overuse).
 Significant improvement in movement efficiency should be demonstrated.
-Further body/mind/movement integration should be evidenced through steady progress in movement processes involving genre/style.
+Further body/mind/movement integration should be evidenced through steady progress in movement processes involving support, center-of-weight shift and head/torso/limb coordination that is appropriate to the genre/style.

-Formulating Integration of Anatomical Concerns, Technical Acuity and Artistic Sensibility support, center-of-weight shift and head/torso/limb coordination that is appropriate to the vocabulary and significantly lengthier combinations.
+The technical demands and degree of difficulty of the movement material provided in the 4654 & 4664 coursework and juried evaluation is significantly increased.
+The movement content consists of a more varied and expanded skill set; sharpened dynamic acuity; complex vocabulary and significantly lengthier combinations.
 Substantial stamina when practicing and performing lengthy movement combinations as well as a prolonged ability to perform without "dropping focus or reacting" should be evident.
 Noticeable progress concerning the integration of movement foundations, technical adeptness, and performance projection should be evident.
 This progress should also be evident in other studio and performance arenas.